 In addition to any penalties you may face from the courts, there are often other penalties that many people must confront.
 Arizona shoplifting charges have substantial collateral consequences because they are known as a “crime involving moral turpitude (CIMT).”
 This legal categorization means that the crime is generally considered depraved or immoral.
 A conviction for a CIMT offense can have consequences even greater than those some suffer through the criminal court system.
 Other penalties pursuant to a collateral theory include:

 Developing a shoplifting defense strategy is paramount to getting your case dismissed or reduced.
 The defenses that you may want to raise will depend on the specific facts of your case.
 However, some of the more common defenses include:

 Example.
 You are accused of stealing a pack of gum from a pharmacy.
 If the corporation agrees, you can simply pay money for the pack of gum in exchange for the criminal case being dismissed.
 It is important to note, however, when you have been accused of a crime, you are generally forbidden from making contact with the victim (store).
 As such, misdemeanor compromises must be handled by an experienced shoplifting lawyer, judges or the victim advocate.
 Simply contacting the victim and asking to buy our way out of a crime may constitute witness tampering.

 At Feldman and Royle, we understand that every case is different.
-We are a team of defense attorneys with experience handling both felony and misdemeanor shoplifting and theft cases.
+We are a team of defense attorneys with experience handling both felony and misdemeanor theft cases.
 Please contact us for a free initial consultation in order to further discuss the circumstances of your case and find out how we can help you.

-- In essence, shoplifting is a theft.
+In essence, shoplifting is a theft.
 The difference is that shoplifting is a theft from a store where merchandise is displayed for sale.